ying293/Club-Exercise/Questions/Beginner/Two Knight.md

 # Two Knights

-Your taks is to count for K = 1,2,......,n the numebr of ways two knights can be placed on a k x k chessboard so that they do not attack each other.
+Your task is to count for K = 1,2,......,n the number of ways two knights can be placed on a k x k chessboard so that they do not attack each other.

 ## Input
 The only input line contains an integer n.